CogentRedTester/mpv-scripts/README.md

 ## music-mode
 Switches to a music profile when an audio file is being played and switches back when a non-audio file is played

+## onedrive-hook
+Automatically converts a onedrive share link into a direct path which mpv can play, Windows only.

 ## playlist-shuffle
 shuffles the playlist and moves the current file to the start of the playlist